Get the #1 Bestseller on Medicare - FREE!

 Norfolk

-The Hunter House Victorian Museum features rotating exhibitions throughout the year, all of them inside the historic house.
+The Hunter House Victorian Museum is free with your EBT card and features rotating exhibitions throughout the year, all of them inside the historic house.

 Downtown Norfolk’s maritime discovery center, Nauticus, is home to the largest and last-ever battleship built by the US Navy (the Battleship Wisconsin).
-When you purchase admission to Nauticus, you can also enjoy a self-guided tour of the Battleship!
+When you purchase admission for $5 or less to Nauticus, you can also enjoy a self-guided tour of the Battleship!

-The gardens sprawl over 175 beautiful acres.
+These gorgeous gardens sprawl over 175 acres.
 Wander across 7 miles of paved paths and another 7 miles of unpaved trails.
-The gardens include a three acre Children’s Garden.
-You can wander the garden by foot, boat or tram.
+The gardens include a three-acre Children’s Garden.
+You can wander the garden on foot, by boat, or by tram.

 Portsmouth